johnlime/hierarchical_som/README.md

   - An environment where an agent controlled by such has to navigate itself from one point to another.

   - Rewards are generated every timestep as a negative value of the distance between the goal and the agent's positions

+- NavigationTaskV2

+  - Same as NavigationTask, but the reward are calculated using the absolute value of the radian difference between the vector pointing from the current position to the target position, and the vector of the action taken in the current step.

+  - Rewards' range is standardized to have the range: `[-math.pi, math.pi]`

 - Cartpole-v1 task in OpenAI Gym